Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

 \subsection{WD mass}

-The SED fitting process is found to be less sensitive to $\log\ g$ as per the VOSA website, however, mass estimation is dependent on $\log\ g$.
+The SED fitting process is found to be less sensitive to $\log\ g$\footnote{check the section 5.1 in VOSA help page https://svo2.cab.inta-csic.es/theory/vosa/helpw4.php?otype=star\&what=intro\#}, however, mass estimation is dependent on $\log\ g$.
 Therefore, a small change in the $\log\ g$ value can introduce a significant variation in mass estimations.
-Therefore, instead of directly using the $\log\ g$ values obtained from VOSA, we consider the WD evolutionary models created by \citet{Bedard2020} to calculate the masses of WD companions.
+Therefore, instead of directly using the $\log\ g$ values obtained from VOSA, we consider the WD evolutionary models created by \citet{Bedard2020} to calculate the masses of WDs.
 We assume that the WDs in our sample have CO cores with Hydrogen atmospheres.
 We use $\teff$ and bolometric luminosity ($\Lwd$) of the WDs obtained from our SED fittings as inputs to the WD evolutionary models to estimate their masses and cooling ages.

 In \autoref{wd_mass}, we show $\Lwd$ as a function of $\teff$ for the WDs in our sample with black dots.
 WD cooling tracks from models \citep[][]{Bedard2020} are overlaid.
 The cooling tracks are color-coded with WD mass.
 In general, for the same cooling age, lower-mass WDs would have lower $\teff$.
 On the other hand, over time, the WDs would cool along the sequences shown in the figure for any particular mass.
 We estimate the masses of the WDs from the model cooling tracks using linear interpolation.